“The day o’ reckoning will soon be upon us. Heed these words sinners and repent! Death is coming… death!”

-From the bus stop across the street, Ann watched the two policemen as they waded through the tiered fountain to grab the wild preacher woman from her watery pulpit.
+From the bus stop across the street, Ann watched as the two policemen waded through the tiered fountain to grab the wild preacher woman from her watery pulpit.
 The poor woman wore nothing but a thin, white nightdress, now soaked, leaving little to the imagination.
 She put up some fight screeching like a banshee, kicking and lashing out.
 Eventually, one managed to grab and keep hold of her, giving the other a chance to grab her legs.
-The crowd that had gathered to watch this bizarre spectacle let out a cheer and began clapping, some teenage boys cruelly taunting her.
+The crowd that had gathered to watch this bizarre spectacle let out a cheer and clapped, some teenage boys cruelly taunting her.

 The woman kept wriggling as though her life depended on it, but the policemen kept a tight hold of their captive.
 “You will die, sinners!” she hissed at them, her long, grey hair a bird’s nest covering her face.
 “No one can save you now, no one!”

 Ann hugged her jacket tightly round her.
 Not that it was cold, but this scene was not good.
-It made her shudder as icy fingers crept up her back.
+She shuddered as icy fingers crept up her back.
 Yes, she’d seen preachers of doomsday before in London, but then they had been nothing more than a mild curiosity.
-Today however,was different.
+Today however was different.
 Today, was the biggest day of her life.
 She had thought about this day every day since she could remember—and now this.
-It unsettled her, making her uneasy and depressed her mood.
-The feeling in her bones always told her this would be an auspicious day.
+It unsettled her, making her uneasy and depressing her mood.
+The feeling in her bones had always told her this would be an auspicious day.
 So why did this tragic woman’s situation feel like a bad omen?

 “It is you!”
-From beneath the mess of matted hair, the woman seemed to be staring wild-eyed at Ann or at least in her direction.
-“It is you, you!”
+From beneath the mess of matted hair, the woman seemed to be staring wild-eyed at Ann, or at least in her direction.
+“It is you!”

-Swallowing the lump that had risen in her throat, Ann turned to look behind, but she alone was waiting for the bus, her side of the street deserted in both directions.
+Swallowing the lump that had risen in her throat, Ann turned to look behind, but she was alone waiting for the bus, her side of the street deserted in both directions.
 She turned back, “me?”
-She raised her hand to her chest as she spoke, but the policemen were bundling the woman into their car.
-She no longer seemed interested in her, or in putting up a fight.
+She raised her hand to her chest as she spoke, but the police were bundling the woman into their car.
+She no longer seemed interested in her, or in putting up resistance.
 Her wriggling had ceased and her head had sunk defeated to her chest.

 Did she mean me?
 Ann turned to check the street again.
 She must have.
 What does she mean it is you?
 It is me what?
-Another shudder, much bigger than the previous ones, ran up her spine turning her to ice for a moment.
+Another shudder, much bigger than the last, ran up her spine turning her to ice.
 She gave herself a shake.
 Snow-angels and the aurora borealis, she told herself.
 I am lying in the snow making a snow-angel, watching the aurora borealis.
 She shut her eyes and pictured the ghostly glows in an array of pink, and purple and green ribbons undulating in the night’s sky to the silent music of the heavens.
-The memories were always comforting, capable of relaxing her into a trance should she allow them.
+They were comforting memories, capable of relaxing her into a trance should she allow them.
 She had made hundreds, no, thousands of snow-angels in her life while watching the dancing phenomenon.
 They were magical evenings.
 Evening that no matter what your age, or how often you experienced them, they never lost their sense of wonder.
 Slowly the uneasiness inside her, calmed.

 All her life Ann had known she would return to the village of her birth.
 She needed to go back.
 She couldn’t explain why, having no memories of her life before her adoption.
-That part of her life was a black hole, but something from it; something hidden deep in the shadows of her psyche was drawing her back.
+That part of her life was a black hole, but something from it; something hidden deep in the shadows of her psyche drew her back.
 It was strong, like the instinct of a migrating bird that somehow knows where it must go.
 She had always sensed it was something big and important, something exciting—something she had forgotten.
-But perhaps that was just wishful thinking, a fantasy she had created to fill a void, and one she’d grown to believe—though was now starting to doubt.
+But perhaps it was wishful thinking, a fantasy she had created to fill a void, and one she’d grown to believe—though now started to doubt.

 Gazing across the row of quaint stone cottages lining the square, and beyond to the small harbour with its bobbing boats, she smiled.
 So, this is where I was born.
 It really was beautiful, a classic picture postcard village.
 It looked an idyllic place to grow-up.
 She wondered how different her life would be had she been brought up in this sleepy Scottish fishing village.
 She would be someone different, she had no doubt, but that was not the life fate had dealt her.

-Picking up her birth certificate she wondered yet again why there was so little information on it; only her name, date and time of birth, the address where she was born, and her mother’s name, Mary Mullin.
-There was nothing else, not even her mother’s date of birth.
-Yet, it was that piece of paper that had brought her to Maidenboat.
-She’d been adopted when she was two and a half, six months after her mother died, that much she knew, but beyond that nothing.
+Picking up her birth certificate, she wondered yet again about its sparseness.
+Why was there so little information on it; only her name, date and time of birth, the address where she was born, and her mother’s name, Mary Mullin?
+Strangely, there was nothing else, not even her mother’s date of birth.
+Yet, that piece of paper had brought her to Maidenboat.
+She’d been adopted when she was two-and-a-half, six months after her mother died, that much she knew, but beyond that nothing.
 Her new parents had kept the name her natural mother gave her, but over time had shortened it from Annaldra to Ann.

 At the far side of the village square, gentle music drifted over the everyday village noises like a soothing breeze.
 Turning the corner, she discovered the source—a busker with the most tousled hair she had ever seen, sitting on a shabby blanket, humming while playing a guitar.
 Flicking the blonde shaggy mess from his face, he glanced up at her when her shadow rested on him.